Ever wondered what tools and resources I use? If so, you’re in the right place!

 Below, you’ll find a list of things I’ve found extremely helpful for being successful in college, as well as adulthood.
 Please note that some of the links may be affiliate links, meaning I will receive a small commission if you purchase something through one of the links.
 This comes at no cost to you and helps me to continue making Chase the Write Dream even better!

 Action Day Academic Weekly Planner – This was the planner I used to get a 4.0 throughout grad school.
 The weekdays have hourly schedule slots so that you can keep track of every little detail, from your class times to study breaks.
 There is also plenty of space for taking notes, designating goals, and writing down accomplishments.
+The planner comes in various sizes, so whether you want something smaller or larger, there’s one for you!
+Pro tip: Write your assignments in the notes place and check them off as you complete them.

 Saving and Making Money